MicrosoftDocs/azure-devops-docs/docs/pipelines/library/index.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-An Azure Pipelines *library* is a collection of assets for the Azure DevOps project.
+An Azure Pipelines *library* is a collection of assets for an Azure DevOps project.
 You can use library assets in multiple pipelines in a project.

 You can access the **Library** under **Pipelines** in the left menu of your Azure DevOps project.
 The library contains two types of assets, *variable groups* and *secure files*.